-25.2 Create a Vault
+20.2 Create a Vault

 To create a vault in Hub, navigate to the vault list and click on the Create Vault button in the top right corner.
-Every vault has a name and optionally a description.
-Fill out the form and continue the process by clicking the Next button in the right corner.
+Every vault has a name and an admin password.
+Fill out the form and continue the process by clicking the Create Vault button in the right corner.